 I've travelled to this airport plenty of times, but never at night.
 According to my friends, there are two ghosts haunting the airport.
 One is the ghost of a woman wearing a white sari and the other one is a headless spirit.
 Post midnight, you could randomly encounter them at the escalators, parking area and cargo bay.
 A pilot has even spotted them on the runway.
 What's strange is that no one who works at the airport talks about it openly.
 I think just because they don't say it, doesn't mean it doesn't exist.

-This one is at Old Madras Road and is one of Bangalores oldest cemeteries.
+Kalpalli cemetery is one of the most haunted places in Bangalore.
+It is situated at Old Madras Road and is one of Bangalores oldest cemeteries.
 Friends have said that entering this place gives them goosebumps.
 The energy is so off and the air feels heavy.
 They feel suffocated and want to leave immediately.
 Some of them even feel that they're being watched by demons when they walk by this place.

 This ghost isn't interested in scaring people, it wants food!
 Dressed in white, people have spotted this spirit in one of the trees that are planted in the hospital premises.
 The people working here have reported that their food and chai has mysteriously gone missing from their desks and canteen.
 I'm thinking, could this actually be a person and not a ghost?
 Or is it the other way around?
 This is so confusing.

 There's this particular banyan tree at Tiptur that is believed to be surrounded by evil energy.
 The place is 150 km from Bangalore and anyone who crosses paths with it encounters misfortune.
 Even though the tree has been cut down by the locals, it is still surrounded by negative energy.